prjctgeek/foodie/content/recipes/pumpkinbread/index.md

 For pumpkin preparation, quarter a pumping and scoop out the seeds/insides, place in a 375F oven for an hour, or until it smells like pumpkin and a knife goes in easily.

 Grease and flour 2 bread loaf pans.
-Preheat oven to 375F
+Pre-heat oven to 375F

 Cream pumpkin, oil, sugar and eggs in a large bowl.
 Add the spices.